rskronek/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

+If we keep the dollar amount less than $5000, the chances of it becoming successful are more.

 ### Challenges and Difficulties Encountered
 The little bit difficult part, initially, was creating the formulas columns, but it got easier as it was practiced more.